runwayml/learn/docs/video-tools/green-screen.md

 ## What is Green Screen?

-Green Screen is the first of our video tools centered around cutting out objects from videos, known as rotoscoping.
+Green Screen is our first video tools which allows you to cut out objects from videos, a process known as rotoscoping.
 This is the bread-and-butter of video manipulation.
 Once you have a cutout of your video, you can swap out the background, display text behind it, or even selectively apply visual effects to the region.

 <img src="assets/images/video-tools/green-screen/composite.gif" alt="Sample motion graphics ouptut">